sszcanada/AVRF/README.md

 # Allowed Usage
-You may use any of these examples in any way you would like commercial or otherwise they are provided freely to you without limitation.
+The examples are provided freely to you without limitation.
+You may use any of these examples in any way allowed within your licening terms from Unreal Engine.